kdave/btrfsmaintenance/README.md

   pre/post snapshots before/after an update happens.

-* **manual**: the user can create a snapshot manually with `snapper create`, with a given snapshot type (ie. single, pre, post).
+* **manual**: the user can create a snapshot manually with `snapper create`, with a given snapshot type (i.e. single, pre, post).

 #### Amount of data change

 This is a parameter hard to predict and calculate.
-We work with rough estimates, eg. megabytes, gigabytes etc.
+We work with rough estimates, e.g. megabytes, gigabytes etc.

 #### Retention settings

 The user is supposed to know possible needs of recovery or examination of previous file copies stored in snapshots.

-It's not recommended to keep too old snapshots, eg. monthly or even yearly if there's no apparent need for that.
+It's not recommended to keep too old snapshots, e.g. monthly or even yearly if there's no apparent need for that.
 The yearly snapshots should not substitute backups, as they reside on the same partition and cannot be used for recovery.